tgiuse/Obsidian-Notes/Green Computing/Theory from the practical part.md

 Steps involved in data distillation process:

-**Data collection**: assemble a diverse dataset that is relevant to the task you want the neural network to perform.
+**Data collection**: Assemble a diverse dataset that is relevant to the task you want the neural network to perform.

-**Data preprocessing**: clean the dataset by addressing issues such as missing values, noise reduction, and normalization of input features.
+**Data preprocessing**: Clean the dataset by addressing issues such as missing values, noise reduction, and normalization of input features.
 This may also include encoding categorical variables and splitting the dataset into training , validation, and test sets.

-**Initial model training** : train an initial neural network using the complete dataset.
+**Initial model training** : Train an initial neural network using the complete dataset.
 This is a reference point for evaluating the effectiveness of the distillation process.

 **Prediction generation**: Use the trained model to make predictions on the dataset.
 This step generates output labels that can help identify which data points are informative

-**Data selection for di**There are three strategies for sampling:
+**Data selection for distillation**: There are three strategies for sampling:
 1. **Uncertain sampling**: identifies data points where the model shows least confidence, indicating areas where additional training may grant maximum benefit.
 2. **High-confidence sampling**: selects examples where the model performs exceptionally well preserving clear examples of correct behavior.
-3.
+3. **Diversity sampling**: ensures that the selected subset covers a wide range of scenarios